Workers

 );

-await stem.enqueue(
+await client.enqueue(

 'report.generate',